How Much Detail Should a Training Data Explanation Include?

 RQ 3

-Are there interaction effects between information depth and disclosure style?
+Are there interaction effects between information depth and progressive disclosure on user perceptions and critique outcomes?

 Research Process